joltix/Cinnamon/README.md

+**NOTICE:** Major changes are currently occurring across all packages on the revamp-1 branch.
+Admittedly, the build on the master branch is not yet suitable for public use and so many classes are being rewritten or removed in anticipation of the first *usable* build.
+This includes the addition of tests and bug fixes as well as API redesigns and more comprehensive documentation.

 # Cinnamon
+Cinnamon is a Java framework for building 2D games and graphics-related applications in general, built on top of LWJGL.
+In addition to low-level APIs from LWJGL, Cinnamon provides higher-level wrappers for accelerated development and a multi-threaded application skeleton.

-Cinnamon is a Java-based framework for building 2D games.
-This project is intended as an educational experience in engineering a system designed for extension as well as an exploration of the nuts and bolts that can drive together the various systems of a video game.
+This project started as an educational experience in engineering interoperable systems, building a framework for others' development, and exploring the architectures and methodologies behind video games.
+Due to Cinnamon's experimental nature, *the project is not intended for products releasing to market.*

-Due to this project's experimental nature, *Cinnamon is not intended for production use.* That said, hopefully things in this engine can help others in their own projects.

-**Current status:** Major changes focusing on breaking up bloated classes and improving documentation
+## Current state
+Rewriting for usability and stability.
+All revisions are being introduced on the revamp-1 branch.

-#### Available systems
+#### Available on master
 * Partial physics from Box2D *
 * Zoomable camera with interpolated motion
-* Support for OpenGL on secondary thread
+* Background thread rendering
 * Key and mouse mapping with press/release specification

-#### Upcoming
+#### Upcoming on revamp-1
-* Multiple viewports and cameras
-* Asynchronous resource loading
+* Asynchronous file and resource loading
+* Input filters for button combinations
+* Multiple windows
+* Support for Xbox controllers
+* 3D space partitioning tree and related shapes
-* Unit tests with JUnit 4
+* JUnit 4, Mockito, and PowerMock tests
-* UML class overview

 ###### * see [attribution](#attribution)

+## Structure
+A Cinnamon game runs, at minimum, on two threads with the secondary thread devoted to rendering operations.
+These two threads follow a producer-consumer relationship where the main thread buffers the game state's drawable information for the secondary to poll and draw.

+Both threads are tied to two classes in particular; the **Game** class belongs to the main thread while **Canvas** belongs to the secondary.
+Both must be extended - the Game class for game logic and Canvas for drawing the game's state.

+#### The loop
+One moment in game time is called a *tick*.
+Operations occur per tick to determine the game's state prior to rendering.
+These operations typically execute from the Game class as the game loops and constantly runs the simulation.

 ## Demo
+**Note:**
+These demo game rooms use an older version of Cinnamon.
+Updated rooms will be available shortly after revamp-1 is merged with master.

 A test room setup as a platformer with a batch file for run configurations and a readme for controls is available in [artifacts](artifacts).
 The demo must be run through the batch file and not the jar.
-Currently, this demo is only available on Windows * .
+Currently, this demo has only been tested on Windows * .

 A console is provided to see exceptions as well as submit commands to examine the game world.
 These commands range from spawning a game object to reading its angle of rotation; the full list of commands are available by typing "help".